Kong/kong-mesh-quickstart-openshift/README.md

-# Kong Mesh Quickstart for Openshift 4.12
+# Kong Mesh Quickstart for OpenShift 4.12

 <p align="center">
   <img src="https://konghq.com/wp-content/uploads/2018/08/kong-combination-mark-color-256px.png" /></div>
 </p>

-This is quickstart to get you up and running with Kong Mesh in standalone mode on Openshift.
+This is a quickstart to get you up and running with Kong Mesh in standalone mode on OpenShift.

 This tutorial does not require a license, Kong Mesh can start in evaluation mode, and limits you 5 dataplanes/sidecars to use.
 Just enough dataplanes to get comfortable with the product.

-For Openshfit, we'll be spinning up a ROSA 4.12 cluster.
-This tutorial does also assume some base level knowledge of Openshift.
+For OpenShfit, we'll be spinning up a ROSA 4.12 cluster.
+This tutorial does also assume some base level knowledge of OpenShift.

 This tutorial will cover:

 * How to use the Red Hat Certified Kong Mesh Images
-* How to implement the required openshift scc for the kong-mesh sidecar
+* How to implement the required OpenShift SecurityContextConstraints (SCC) for the kong-mesh sidecar
 * Deploy and join the Kong for Kubernetes Ingress Controller (KIC) to the mesh
 * Deploy a sample application, bookinfo, on the mesh and validate it's all working